nightcrawler086/nightcrawler086.github.io/about.md

 Everyone knows that the infrastrcutre side of IT is changing (again).
 The way infrastructure is being used and consumed eliminates the middle-man (people like me).
 Infrastructure/product specialists, like myself, are being replaced by software and public cloud infrastructures.

-Most of what I write about here will be about me trying to evolve from a storage/virtualization guy into..something else.
+Most of what I write about here will be about me trying to evolve from a storage/virtualization engineer into..something else.